 - Students may eventually work toward a degree at Fond du Lac Tribal and Community College because they have already earned Fond du Lac Tribal and Community College credits.

-- International students attending a United States high school through an exchange program or other non-permanent status are not eligible to enroll in College in the High School courses for college credit.
+- International students attending a United States high school through an exchange program or other non-permanent status are not eligible to enroll in College in the Schools courses for college credit.

 Information is subject to change.

 Damien Paulson, Advisor & College in the Schools Coordinator